COOKIE POLICY

 NID

-Cookie used to guarantee the functioning of the re-captcha code inserted in the contact page.
+Cookie used to ensure the functioning of the re-captcha code inserted in the contact page.

 3/2024